o0mohd0o/bonline-translation/README.md

-# Bonline Translation Module for Magento 2
+# Bonlineco Translation Module for Magento 2

 ## Overview
-The Bonline Translation module enhances Magento 2's translation capabilities by providing a user-friendly interface in the admin panel to manage, import, export, and deploy translations.
+The Bonlineco Translation module enhances Magento 2's translation capabilities by providing a user-friendly interface in the admin panel to manage, import, export, and deploy translations.
 This simplifies the process of customizing translations for your store without modifying CSV files directly.

 ## Features